Why did the student register to take this test on a day or time that is different than the rest of the class?

 - The student is entitled to an accommodation of extended time, and that means that the test will run over into their next class.
 In that case, you must allow the student to begin their test early or at an alternate time to ensure that they are able to receive their full time accommodation.
 If you are concerned that the student may complete their test before the rest of the class starts it, you may request that we require the student to wait in Testing Services until after the class has begun.
 Contact us at firstname.lastname@example.org or 556-7173 to make these arrangements.

-- The test is being given on a Tuesday or Thursday evening.
-Testing Services closes at 5pm on Tuesdays and Thursdays, so we do ask that you work with us to allow the student to test during our business hours.
+- The test is being given on an evening we are not available.
+Testing Services hours of operation may be different from the time the test is given to the class, so we do ask that you work with us to allow the student to test during our business hours.
 We are open evenings on Mondays, Wednesdays and Fridays.
 You may, alternatively, choose to provide the accommodations yourself (for example, have the student test in a separate room with a TA and give extra time).

 - If a student misses an exam due to their disability and requests a make up, you may contact the Disability Services office at 556-6823 to confirm that the absense was disability related or for assistance in determining if this request is appropriate.